 Linda started with ESG in 2013 as the administration assistant and after on the job learning now takes care of quality control and technical matters such as the Red Tractor Assurance scheme.
-Prior to ESG Linda worked mainly in the golf industry, including roles at The British Golf Museum in St Andrews and 3 years working at a golf complex in Malta.
-When the field staff or growers aren't needing assistance with technical issues or a strong cup of coffee, Linda will most likely be found spending time with her family which includes 2 young children and a small pony.
+Prior to ESG Linda worked mainly in the golf industry, including roles at The British Golf Museum in St Andrews and 3 years working at a golf club oveseas.
+When the field staff or growers aren't needing assistance with technical issues or audit advice, Linda will most likely be found spending time with her family which includes 2 young children and a small pony.